drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # E

 #### existential filler
-A *There is...* or *there are* sentence-opener is usually mere filler that can be cut.
+A *There is...* or *There are...* sentence-opener is usually mere filler that can be cut.
 Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.*

 # F